open-forest-observatory/ofo-argo/README.md

 `git clone https://github.com/open-forest-observatory/ofo-argo.git`

-NOTE: if you want to use a development branch of the repo `git checkout docs/JG/readme-editing`
+NOTE: if you want to use a development branch of the repo. eg, `git checkout docs/JG/readme-editing`

 <br/>